microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 f(false); // returns 'undefined'
 ```

-Some readers might do a double-take at this example.
+It's okay if you do a double-take at this example.
 The variable `x` was declared *within the `if` block*, and yet we were able to access it from outside that block.
-That's because `var` declarations are accessible anywhere within their containing function, module, namespace, or global scope - all which we'll go over later on - regardless of the containing block.
+That's because `var` declarations are accessible anywhere within their containing function, module, namespace, or global scope -- all of which we'll go over later on -- regardless of the containing block.
 Some people call this *`var`-scoping* or *function-scoping*.
 Parameters are also function scoped.